-Yes/ No If 'No', what remedial actions will be put in place to address this prior to the assessment(s) There is a current health & safety policy in Choose Click or tap here to enter text. place for the venue which covers the EPA an 1 activities, the apprentice, the IEPA and item. other visitors undertaking quality assurance 1001111 of the assessment(s) There is appropriate liability insurance in Choose Click or tap here to enter text. place which covers both the apprentice, an IEPA and other visitors undertaking quality item. assurance of the assessment(s) The provider/ employer will undertake an Choose Click or tap here to enter text. appropriate risk assessment relevant to the an assessment(s) and share this with both the item. apprentice and the IEPA The apprentice will have access to any Choose Click or tap here to enter text.
+Yes/ No If 'No', what remedial actions will be put in place to address this prior to the assessment(s) There is a current health & safety policy in Choose Click or tap here to enter text. place for the venue which covers the EPA an 1 activities, the apprentice, the IEPA and item. other visitors undertaking quality assurance 100111 of the assessment(s) There is appropriate liability insurance in Choose Click or tap here to enter text. place which covers both the apprentice, an IEPA and other visitors undertaking quality item. assurance of the assessment(s) The provider/ employer will undertake an Choose Click or tap here to enter text. appropriate risk assessment relevant to the an assessment(s) and share this with both the item. apprentice and the IEPA The apprentice will have access to any Choose Click or tap here to enter text.
 Personal Protective Equipment required an and received prior training in its use and item. storage.
 This PPE will be fit-for-purpose.
-CI There is adequate, accessible and signed Choose Click or tap here to enter text. posted first aid provision including first aid an personnel and medical supplies available item. on the day of the assessment(s) An emergency contact at the venue will be Change Click on top home to enten toyt available for duration of the EPA Choose Click or tap here to enter text. available for duration of the EFA an T item.
-There are appropriate means of fire Choose Click or tap here to enter text. detection and raising the alarm in the event of a fire an item.
-There is an emergency procedure (e.g., fire Choose Click or tap here to enter text. or first aid) in place which will be an communicated to the apprentice and IEPA item. before the assessment(s) commence C1 The venue and the assessment Choose Click or tap here to enter text. environment are safe and hazards an appropriately managed in line with current item. best practice Welfere facilities (a.g. tailets, weshing Classes Click and too home to set out to the Welfare facilities (e.g., toilets, washing, Choose Click or tap here to enter text. eating and changing) are adequate, safe, an healthy, clean and accessible to the IEPA item.
-All necessary safety notices (e.g., warning Choose Click or tap here to enter text. signs, fire-related, first aid) are displayed an item.
-All machinery and equipment required is in Choose Click or tap here to enter text. good working order, meets appropriate an legal standards and has been maintained item. by a competent person
+There is adequate, accessible and signed Choose Click or tap here to enter text. posted first aid provision including first aid an personnel and medical supplies available item. on the day of the assessment(s) An emergency contact at the venue will be Choose Click or tap here to enter text. available for duration of the EPA an item.
+There are appropriate means of fire Choose Click or tap here to enter text. detection and raising the alarm in the event an of a fire item.
+There is an emergency procedure (e.g., fire Choose Click or tap here to enter text. or first aid) in place which will be an 1 communicated to the apprentice and IEPA item. before the assessment(s) commence The venue and the assessment Choose Click or tap here to enter text. environment are safe and hazards an appropriately managed in line with current item. best practice Welfare facilities (e.g., toilets, washing, Choose Click or tap here to enter text. eating and changing) are adequate, safe, an healthy, clean and accessible to the IEPA item.
+All necessary safety notices (e.g., warning Choose Click or tap here to enter text. signs, fire-related, first aid) are displayed an 1 item.
+All machinery and equipment required is in Choose Click or tap here to enter text. good working order, meets appropriate an ones of tap here to enter text. legal standards and has been maintained item. by a competent person